Glass Button Expression Blend Screenshots

 Result

-- If everything goes well, save and publish your website.
+- If everything goes well, save your document and upload it and the "menu-files" folder to your web site.
 If something seems wrong, double-check that you followed all the steps correctly.

 - If you still run into trouble, we'd be happy to assist you further.
 You can post your problem to us at , and meanwhile describe your files in details.